5 Ways to Deal with Missing Data in Cluster Analysis

 I have reproduced the simple example data set from above.
 If you can see the three clusters that I described earlier in my post, you have understood the essence of using partial data when clustering.
 The idea is as simple as this: group people together based on the data that they have in common.
 When we do this, we can see that the rows 5 through 8 are identical, except for the unknown missing data.

 We can form clusters if we take this approach to our case study.
 This is a big improvement on the complete case approach.
 The partial data k-means algorithm that I have used here is one that I have written and made available in an R package on GitHub called flipCluster.
-However, the simplest way to use it is from the menus in Displayr (Insert > More > Segments > K-Means Cluster Analysis).
+By all means you can use it for cluster analysis in R, however, the simplest way to use it is from the menus in Displayr (Insert > More > Segments > K-Means Cluster Analysis).

 Replacing missing values with means